robertbrignull/Snowflake-c/README.md

 The output format is TGA because that was the easiest to manually write.

+### Use

+Compile by doing `cd build; cmake ..; make`

+Then from the base directory run `build/snowflake` for more instructions on how to use the program.

 To combine multiple images into a movie, use `ffmpeg -framerate 60 -pattern_type glob -i '*.tga' -c:v libx264rgb -pix_fmt bgr24 out.mp4`